The role of cohomology in quantum computation with magic states: Background

 \subsubsection{Operations in QCM}

-There are two types of operations in quantum computation with magic states, the ``free'' operations and the resources.
+There are two types of operations in QCM, the ``free'' operations and the resources.
 The free operations are (i) preparation of all stabilizer states, (ii) all Clifford unitaries, and (iii) measurement of all Pauli observables.

 The resource are arbitrarily many copies of the state

 The state $|{\cal{T}}\rangle$ is called a ``magic state'', because of its capability to restore universality, given Clifford gates and Pauli measurements.